Skip to content

 • /skills reload: Refreshes the list of discovered skills from all tiers.

 Note: /skills disable and /skills enable default to the user scope.
-Use --scope project to manage project-specific settings.
+Use --scope workspace to manage workspace-specific settings.

 The gemini skills command provides management utilities: